f4bioreis/conversation-sentiment-analysis/readme.md

 ⚙️ -> Setup -> Einstein Setup -> Turn on Einstein

 - Prompt Templates

+With this out of the way, let's get to the instructions:

 1. Clone this repository to your machine: